 Many crimes relate to sex.
 These can include prostitution, child pornography, and human trafficking.
 As a seasoned defense attorney could explain, dome more common offenses are as follows:

 The punishment for these acts can range in severity from life in prison to less than one year.
 Typically, the courts consider the surrounding circumstances and other factors that the prosecutor proves in court to determine the amount of punishment.
-No matter which sex crime allegation a person is facing, a well-versed Leesburg attorney could help.
+No matter which sex crime allegation a person is facing, a well-versed Leesburg sex crimes attorney could help.

 The Code of Virginia defines rape in §18.2-61.
 A spouse can be suffer from this crime.
 Rape is when someone forces an alleged victim to have sex through threats or intimidation, or when the victim is mentally disabled or physically helpless.
 If convicted, the court may send the actor to jail for five years to life in prison.